 Murphy said it’s important for all Catholics, especially those with creative sensibilities to pay attention, develop vision, and hone craft so as to enter into the mystery and share what we see with others–precisely through craft–“as sacramental acts that encounter unflinchingly, dialog with creatively, and bends a knee gratefully to the Living God.”

-Angela Alaimo-O’Donnell, a professor of creative writing at Fordham, and a poet in her own right, is another of the founders of the BCIC.
+Angela Alaimo-O’Donnell is a professor of Catholic Studies, as well as Associate Director of The Curran Center for American Catholic Studies at Fordham University.
+She is also founding editor of the series “Studies in the Catholic Imagination” at Fordham University Press.
 She notes with some gratification the growth and expansion of the semi-annual events.
 “The Catholic Imagination Conference has succeeded in accomplishing what we had hoped for.
 Writers from across the country–as well as those from outside the U.S.–who identify as Catholic writers, are in communion with one another.
 We know each other, read and review one another’s work, and collaborate on projects that help to promote the Catholic Imagination.”

 Both Murphy and Alaimo-O’Donnell cite the establishment of a number of Catholic publications and university level programs as the creative and academic offspring of the conferences.
 In addition to the MFA program at St. Thomas University, the BCIC has led to Presence, a journal of Catholic poetry, Wiseblood Books, the Flannery O’Connor Trust Series (Studies in the Catholic Imagination), and the Hank Center Graduate Summer Institute.